Developing JS Applications with AIoT-IDE

 Development Mode Packaging

-The dist folder will contain a .debug.rpk file, and the build folder will contain the compiled js files.
+The dist folder will contain a .debug.rpk file, and the build folder will contain the compiled JS files.

 Production Mode Packaging

-• Auto-generation requires openssl to be installed in the system environment.
-Windows systems may encounter openssl missing issues.
-Here are the specific solutions.
+Auto-generation requires OpenSSL to be installed in the system environment.
+Windows systems may encounter OpenSSL missing issues.
+Here are the specific solutions:

-• Install openssl and configure the system environment variables, then restart the computer.
-After successful restart, open the terminal in AIoT-IDE, enter openssl, and if it appears as shown below, the installation is successful.
+- Install OpenSSL and configure the system environment variables, then restart the computer.
+After restarting successfully, open the terminal in AIoT-IDE and enter

 openssl req -newkey rsa:2048 -nodes -keyout private.pem -x509 -days 3650 -out certificate.pem